MattHodge/matthodge.github.io/_posts/2016-06-07-five-tips-for-writing-dsc-resources-in-powershell-version-5.md

 {% gist 221b2478069f56f1bf95fe98e50a095c %}

 Running your tests using `Invoke-PesterJob` provides a workaround for the caching issue.

+Additionally, if you want to bring the Pester test results into your current session, you can use [Steven Murawski](https://twitter.com/stevenmurawski)'s `ConvertFrom-PesterOutputObject` function.

+{% gist def7fbc1a2c22b7c25ef %}

+For example:

+{% highlight powershell %}
+Invoke-PesterJob -PassThru | ConvertFrom-PesterOutputObject
+{% endhighlight %}

+It is a good idea to put these functions into your `$PSPROFILE`, or [just use mine](https://github.com/MattHodge/MattHodgePowerShell/blob/master/PowerShellProfile/Microsoft.PowerShell_profile.ps1).

 ## Wrapping up and further reading